coderefinery/git-collaborative/_episodes/05-branch-design.md

 - My colleague develops `feature-b`
 - Both are not ready yet to go into the main line
 - How can we test them together?

----

-## How to test combinations of features

 - Do not cross-merge feature branches
 - Reason: if `feature-a` becomes ready, it cannot be integrated to the main line because it is then diluted with `feature-b`